Training Provably Robust Models by Polyhedral Envelope Regularization: Additional Experiments

 \subsubsection{Hyper-parameter Settings}

-In all experiments, we use Adam optimizer~\cite{kingma2014adam} with the initial learning rate $10^{-3}$ and train all models for 100 epochs with a mini-batch of 100 instances.
-For CNN models, we decrease the learning rate to $10^{-4}$ for last 10 epochs.
+In all experiments, we use the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of $10^{-3}$ and train all models for 100 epochs with a mini-batch of 100 instances.
+For CNN models, we decrease the learning rate to $10^{-4}$ for the last 10 epochs.
 When we train CNN models on MNIST, we only calculate the polyhedral envelope of 20 instances subsampled from each mini-batch.
 When we train CNN models on CIFAR10, this subsampling number is $10$.
+These settings make our algorithm possible to be trained on a GPU with 12 GB memory.
 For PER and PER+at, the value of $T$ is always $4$.
 We search in the logarithmic scale for the value of $\gamma$ and in the linear scale for the value of $\alpha$.
-For the value of $\epsilon$, we ensure its final values are close to the ones used in the adversarial budget $\Set^{(p)}_\epsilon(\x)$.
-We compare the constant values with exponential growth scheme for $\epsilon$ but always use constant values for $\alpha$ and $\gamma$.
-The optimal value we find for different settings are provided as Table~\ref{tbl:hyperparams} below.
+For $\epsilon$, we ensure that its values in the end of training are close to the ones used in the adversarial budget $\Set^{(p)}_\epsilon(\x)$.
+We compare constant values with an exponential growth scheme for $\epsilon$ but always use constant values for $\alpha$ and $\gamma$.
+The optimal values we found for different settings are provided in Table~\ref{tbl:hyperparams}.